f5devcentral/f5-agility-labs-sslviz/docs/class1/module3/lab04.rst

 Deploying a Basic L3 Outbound Proxy Topology
 ================================================================================

 You will now create a simple **L3 Outbound** topology.
 This topology type deploys a transparent forward proxy configuration.
 When you route the Client's outbound Internet traffic to the BIG-IP SSL Orchestrator's listening interface, the transparent forward proxy will process it.
-An SSL Orchestrator **Security Policy** will determine: (1) whether to allow or block the traffic, (2) whether to decrypt or bypass decryption, and (3) whether to forward traffic to inspection services.
+An SSL Orchestrator **Security Policy** will determine: (1) whether to allow or block the traffic, (2) whether to decrypt or bypass decryption, and (3) whether to forward the traffic to inspection services.

 |

-The SSL Orchestrator **Guided Configuration** wizard presents a step-by-step workflow path at the top of the page.
-Configuration options will be displayed below the workflow path.
+The SSL Orchestrator **Guided Configuration** wizard presents a step-by-step workflow map at the top of the page.
+The current step will be indicated in the map, with configuration options displayed below it.
 Note that you are currently at the **Topology** step.

 .. image:: ./images/l3outbound-1-topology-0.png
    :align: center